 I am a Menlo alumnus/a and a current parent.
 Should I make my gift to the Annual Fund or to the Alumni Endowed Scholarship Fund (AESF)?

 The Annual Fund and the AESF are both critical annual fundraising efforts.
 The Annual Fund is a current use fund that supports the operating budget each year.
 The AESF is a permanently endowed scholarship fund, funded through annual gifts each year.
-While we ask current parents to make the Annual Fund their top giving priority at Menlo we ask that parents who are also alumni will consider allocating a portion of their gift to the AESF.
+While we ask current parents to make the Annual Fund their top giving priority at Menlo, we also ask that parents who are also alumni consider allocating a portion of their gift to the AESF.

 How do I make my gift?

-You can make your gift or pledge either online at www.menloschool.org/supportmenlo, by check, wire transfer, donation of stock or through your employer’s matching gift program.
+You can make your gift or pledge online at www.menloschool.org/supportmenlo, by check, wire transfer, donation of stock or through your employer’s matching gift program.
 Gifts are tax-deductible.

 Does it matter when I make my gift?

 Yes.
 A gift or pledge made early in the school year is a great advantage to the School because it enables us to know how much money will be available to support the School’s budget.
 The goal is to have all Annual Fund commitments in by November 30, 2018.
 Pledges must be paid by May 31, 2019.
 We ask that matching gift pledges be submitted to employers by March 1, 2019.